mbaumer/us_hep_funding/docs/_states/IL.md

 [Back to top](#top)
 ## IL-06 -- Rep. Sean Casten (D) -- [Wikipedia](https://en.wikipedia.org/wiki/IL-06)
 ### Committees
-Sean Casten is the #8 Republican on the House Committee on Science, Space, and Technology; Subcommittee on Energy
+Sean Casten is the #8 Democrat on the House Committee on Science, Space, and Technology; Subcommittee on Energy

-Sean Casten is the #19 Republican on the House Committee on Science, Space, and Technology
+Sean Casten is the #19 Democrat on the House Committee on Science, Space, and Technology

 ### HEP Grants
 ```